School and Ranking Information

 Students interested in becoming a pastry chef have a dozen options in the Philadelphia area.
 Based on program offerings, baking facilities, and faculty profiles, the top options for an education in pastry arts near Philadelphia, PA, are:

 - Winner: Montgomery County Community College is ranked first because of its strong combination of certification opportunities, state-of-the-art facilities, and award-winning instructors.

-- Runner-Up #1: Burlington County College offers new, high-end facilities dedicated to cooking and baking, and operates a retail food service outlet.
+- Runner-Up #1: Rowan College at Burlington County offers new, high-end facilities dedicated to cooking and baking, and operates a retail food service outlet.
 It also has the highest graduation rate in the group.

 - Runner-Up #2: Bucks County Community College offers an apprenticeship program but has the lowest graduation rate on the list.

 School Comparison Chart

 |Category||Montgomery County Community College||Rowan College at Burlington County||Bucks County Community College|